The 2008 South Bass Island Kayak Rendezvous will be

 at the South Bass Island State Park.
 If that does not work, call 419-797-4530.

-If you are having a hard time getting a site, and you know anybody on this
+If you are having a hard time getting a site, you can look at paddling.net

 Or you can just show up to the camp ground and try to get a site, or ask